 From the preface to Lost Decades, published today (9/19) by W.W.
 Norton:

-When Lost Decades nearly a year ago, we were still somewhat optimistic that our leaders would rely upon the lessons from history to inform their decisionmaking.
+When Jeffry Frieden and I wrote those lines in Lost Decades nearly a year ago, we were still somewhat optimistic that our leaders would rely upon the lessons from history to inform their decisionmaking.
 However, Republican opposition to funding consumer financial regulation and intransigence regarding revenue increases during recent debt ceiling debate have highlighted the fact that basic economic theory has been trumped by ideology and raw special interest politics.

 The Causes of the Crisis

 As there have been numerous excellent accounts of the global financial crisis, one might wonder why yet another is of interest.
 In our view, none have adequately placed the origins of the crisis in a cross-country historical perspective, while highlighting the political economy forces at play.
 Without a proper understanding of the origins of the financial catastrophe, we are likely to replay the crisis again — but with governments around the world facing a more precarious fiscal outlook.

 The origins of the financial crisis of 2008 remains contested territory.
 Here is a short list of candidates:

 - Community Reinvestment Act (CRA)

 - Derivatives: MBS’s, CDO’s and CDS’s

 - Global saving glut